 Property owners have a duty of care to maintain the safety of the premises for those who come onto the property.
-Can a burglar sue for injury?
+Can a burglar sue for personal injury?
 The short answer is yes, it is possible to sue for almost anything, though many claims will be dismissed as frivolous and may cost those attempting to litigate the issue for both their own court costs and the costs of those they intended to sue.
 However, there are some circumstances under which even burglars may be able to successfully sue for personal injury on your property.

 A Duty of Care